 Another consideration with large file systems is the time and memory required to $\underline{fsck(8)}$ the file system after a crash or power interruption.
 One should not put a 120G file system on a system with 32M of RAM and expect it to successfully fsck(8) after a crash.
-A rough guideline is the system should have at least 1M of available memory for every 1G of disk space to successfully fsck the disk.
-The time required to fsck the drive may become a problem as the file system size expands.
+A rough guideline is the system should have at least 1M of available memory for every 1G of disk space to successfully fsck(8) after a crash.
+A rough guideline is the system should have at least 1M of available memory for every 1G of disk space to successfully fsck(8) the disk.
+Swap can be used here, but at a very significant performance penalty, so severe that it is usually unacceptable, except in special cases.
+The time required to fsck(8) the disk space that is actually allocated to mounted filesystems.
+Don't forget that if you have multiple disks on the system, they could all end up being fsck(8) ed after a crash at the same time, so they could require more RAM than a single disk.

-14.8 - Installing Bootblocks - i386 specific
+14.8 - Installing Bootblocks - i386/amd64 specific